oracle/rwloadsim/docs/INSTALL.md

 |workloads|Various workloads that can be deployed immediately|
 |oltp|Files implementing the "oltp" workload|

-Alternatively, you may also use a file like rwloadsim-linux-x86_64-binonly-2.3.0.tgz which contains little more than the compiled binaries of the rwloadsim program.
+If you prefer, you can clone or pull from github (which would allow you to compile rwloadsim yourself), and then use a file like rwloadsim-linux-x86_64-binonly-2.3.0.tgz.
-If you have cloned or pulled sources from github, you can simply un-tar this file directly into your cloned or pulled directory; the result will be as if you had been compiling yourself.
+This file contains little more than the compiled binaries of the rwloadsim program, and you can simply un-tar this file directly into your cloned or pulled directory; the result will be as if you had been compiling yourself.